 When I lived in the US for a year in my youth I sometimes came across people who were surprised to hear that we actually speak swedish in Sweden.
-(They thought that our official language was english.
+(They thought our official language was english.
 My fellow swedes and I take that as a compliment)!
-However, this means that I write this blog in my native language – swedish, sorry guys. 😉 I´m very happy to have some english speaking readers though!
+However, this means that I write this blog in my native language – swedish.
+Sorry guys. 😉 I´m very happy to have some english speaking readers though!
 Here is some short info about this blog – in english!
 (To get something out of the rest of this blog I´m sorry to say you will have to use google translate.
 Which, by the way, will also give you a great laugh because of its hilarious translations.
 Look at it from the bright side!) 😀

 About me: My name is Ida and I´m a 38 year old amateur event rider.
 I work as a film consultant, and in the evenings and weekends I ride horses.
 I have been riding since the age of 10, but there is always more to learn (as you probably know)!
 My Swedish warmblood gelding (his name is Tell) and I compete in showjumping, dressage and eventing, but I wouldn´t say I´m very competitive.
 But I like very much to improve at what I do, and for that competitions is very good I have noticed.
 2014 was both mine and my horse´s first year as eventers.
 (Of course we were well prepared, for example we had competed in cross country shows before, but for a full ”three phase event” competiton this was the first season).
 We compete at 100-level (novice I think it´s called in GBR/US).
 In showjumping we compete at 1,00-1,10 meters, and dressage on a bit higher level than the jumping, swedish LA/MsvC level.
 (I think its like novice/intermediate?).
 In 2015 we actually entered our first Working Equitation show, and won!
 So now we have two equestrian sports with three phases each to combine!
 Great!
 We have also tried out some team chasing events.
 Loved it. 🙂